Possiblehealth/dhis2-integration/README.md

 <ul>Navigate to the home directory<pre><code>cd ~</code></pre></ul>
 <ul>The next step is now to import the certificate into the system keystore (cacerts).
 NB: You may use sudo find / -name cacerts to locate the exact path to your system keystore.
 Use the container static hostname as an alias. <pre><code>keytool -importcert -alias 0568561e1f23 -keystore /usr/java/jre1.8.0_131/lib/security/cacerts -storepass changeit -file dhis2_integration_app.crt</code></pre></ul>
 </li>
-<li>Restart dhis-integration service to reload the new security configurations.
+<li>Restart dhis-integration service to reload the new security configurations and verify that it is running.
 <pre><code>sudo systemctl restart dhis-integration</code></pre>
 <pre><code>sudo systemctl status dhis-integration</code></pre>
 </li>